 - Bifauxnen: Whenever a male role needs filling.
 She complains about it in later seasons.

-- Edible Theme Naming: She is named after the German pastry Stollen.
+- Edible Theme Naming: Her surname comes from the German pastry Stollen.

 - Fiery Redhead: Of the girls, she's most likely to respond to annoyances with violence and her temper is second only to Ranpha's.

 - Gun Nut: She's obsessed with military hardware, practically living for rare and antique firearms.